 3.4.2.
+Antioxidant enzymes analysis

-Antioxidant enzymes analysis.
-Antioxidant enzymes have been considered as the defenders in response to oxidative stress.52-54 In this study, two antioxidant enzymes, namely, SOD and CAT, have been monitored under different CdSe/ZnS QD concentrations.
-As shown in Fig. 5c, the activity of SOD in P. chrysosporium increased gradually with incubation concentration for all four types of CdSe/ZnS QDs.
-And the SOD activity presented a significant increase as compared to the control under various concentrations.
-However, the SOD activities for different CdSe/ZnS QD exposures were distinctly different under identical concentrations.
-For example, the SOD activity for NH2 CdSe/ZnS 525 exposure reached 9.235 U g-1 when the incubation concentration was 80 nM, which was greater than those of NH2 CdSe/ZnS 625 (7.652 U g-1), COOH CdSe/ZnS 525 (6.323 U g-1), COOH CdSe/ZnS 625 (5.862 U g^{-1}), and the control (2.304 U g^{-1}).
-The SOD activity decreased as follows: NH2 CdSe/ZnS 525 > NH2 CdSe/ZnS
+Antioxidant enzymes have been considered as the defender in response to oxidative stress is in this study, two antioxidant enzymes of SOD and CAT have been monitored under different CdSe/ZnS QDs concentrations.
+As shown in Fig. 5c, the activity of SOD in P. chrysosporium increased gradually with incubation concentrations for all four types of CdSe/ZnS QDs.
+And the SOD activity presented significant increase as compared to control under various concentrations.
+However, the SOD activities of different CdSe/ZnS QDs exposure were distinctly different under the identical concentration.
+For example, the SOD activity of NH2 CdSe/ZnS